 The federal net price estimate for a year’s costs is typically lower than Money’s estimate because the Department of Education subtracts almost all grants — federal, state and institutional — while we only subtract aid provided by the school, for reasons described in the ‘caveats’ section below.

-Money gives the net price sub-factor a very heavy weighting because surveys show that the cost of college is now one of families’ biggest worries.
-About half of freshmen in 2017 said cost was a “very important” factor in where they ended up attending, according to an annual survey from the Higher Education Research Institute at UCLA.
+Money gives the net price sub-factor a very heavy weighting because surveys consistently show that the cost of college is one of families’ biggest worries.
+About half of freshmen in 2019 said cost was a “very important” factor in where they ended up attending, according to a survey from the Higher Education Research Institute at UCLA.

 Net price by income bracket: 20%.
 The federal government reports the annual average price paid at each school by federal aid recipients broken down into five income groups.
-In the past, Money looked only at the price paid by low-income families.
-But given the way college costs have outpaced income growth in the last few decades, many middle-income families also report that paying for college is out of reach.
-As a result, we added two additional income brackets to capture affordability for middle-income families as well.
+Given the way college costs have outpaced income growth in the last few decades, even many middle-income families report that paying for college is out of reach.
+As a result, we look at three income brackets to capture affordability for low- and middle-income families.

-We continued to award the most weight to the lowest income group as an indicator of how well the college targets need-based financial aid:
+We award the most weight to the lowest income group as an indicator of how well the college targets need-based financial aid:

 Educational debt: 20%.
-Surveys show debt to be another of most families’ biggest worries, and research shows student debt can have long-lasting effects on young adults’ finances.
+Surveys show unaffordable debt to be another of students’ biggest worries about attending college, and research shows student debt can have long-lasting effects on young adults’ finances.

 Our educational debt assessment is based on these two indicators: